 We (you) need your digits

 Break out your ruler, because it's time to measure your feet!
-And no, you won't need your "shoe" size; instead, you're going to find what's called your "mondo" size, which is just the length of your foot, measured in centimeters (cm).
+And no, you won't need your shoe size this time; instead, you're going to find what's called your Mondopoint size, which is just the length of your foot, measured in centimeters (cm).

 Pump up the volume!